agent18/agent18.github.io/_posts/2020-09-19-fast-ai-ml-setup.markdown

 	conda install -c conda-forge notebook

-Yes to all the disclaimers such as additional packages to be installed.
+Yes to all the disclaimers such as additional packages to be installed. **Checked as of jan 18 2021.
+STILL WORKS GREAT.  :)**

 Based on [this stack answer](https://stackoverflow.com/a/64056681/5986651): We don't need to install anaconda